 You’ll usually be employed as an independent practitioner in an organisation or as part of an occupational health service team in an organisation's human resources department.

 You will need to be a registered adult, child, learning disability or mental health nurse to apply for occupational health nursing posts.
 You may also choose to take an approved programme in Specialist Community Public Health Nursing - Occupational Health Nursing (SCPHN - OHN).
 The requirements for entry to SCPHN - OHN programmes are very flexible and no minimum period of post-registration work experience is required.
-The SCPHN qualification can also be used for the health visiting or school nursing pathways.

 Applying for a job within a large occupational health service should help you gain adequate supervision and support.
 This is especially important for a first job in an occupational health.